ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 Therefore, we split the VM devices monitoring into a separate module that caches the device hashes and by that reduce even further the number of updates of VM dynamic data.

 ## Lighter, dedicated monitoring views
 Another observation from analyzing hot spots in the database interactions was that one of the queries we spend a lot of time on is the one for getting the network interface of the monitored VMs.
-This is relatively cheap query, only 678 micro-sec on average, but it is called per-VM that therefore accumulated to 8% (126 sec) of the overall database interactions.
+This is a relatively cheap query, only 678 micro-sec on average, but it is called per-VM that therefore accumulated to 8% (126 sec) of the overall database interactions.

 The way to improve it was by introducing another query that is based on a lighter view of network interfaces that contains only the information needed for the monitoring.